iszczesniak/cpp/callable/index.md

 closure expression.
 Even though there is the `=` sign, the line above is not an *assignment expression*, but an *initialization statement*.
-That entails that the closure is not copied, but created directly in the memory location of `c` because of the copy elision.
+That entails that the closure is not copied, but created directly in the memory location of `c` with copy elision.

 Here's an example of using a lambda with a priority queue: